The ‘Wheelie’ Best Rides in Auckland

 Cycling and Mountain Biking in Central Auckland

 Central Auckland is well connected with cycle lanes and cycleways.
 A popular inner-city cycling destination is following the coastline to the beaches Okuhu Bay, Mission Bay and St Heliers Bay.
-Bike hire in Auckland Central is easy to find, as well as affordable guided bike tours with Power to the Pedal.
+Bike hire in Auckland Central is easy to find (more info on Viator and Tripadvisor), as well as affordable guided bike tours with Power to the Pedal (more info on Viator and Tripadvisor).

 For something more adventurous, you can find downhill fun within minutes of Auckland CBD at Arch Hill.